What’s on TV this Christmas 2019?

 Airs: Boxing Day at three:20pm

-Based mostly on a well-liked Michael Morpurgo ebook, this animated youngsters’s Christmas journey appears set to be an actual deal with – and probably one thing that may very well be talked about in the identical breath as The Snowman in years to return.
+Based mostly on a preferred Michael Morpurgo ebook, this animated kids’s Christmas journey appears to be like set to be an actual deal with – and probably one thing that may very well be talked about in the identical breath as The Snowman in years to come back.

-That includes a rating by Oscar award-winning composer Rachel Portman and primarily based on authentic illustrations by Emily Gravett, the 25-minute program tells the story of a shy lady who discovers a child dragon in her household woodshed, and the journey she subsequently embarks on to return it to its mom.
+That includes a rating by Oscar award-winning composer Rachel Portman and based mostly on unique illustrations by Emily Gravett, the 25-minute program tells the story of a shy woman who discovers a child dragon in her household woodshed, and the journey she subsequently embarks on to return it to its mom.

 Not Going Out Christmas Particular – BBC One